Sam Taylor-Johnson: Other music, film and television work

 In her 2004 film installation "Strings" at White Cube, ballet dancer Ivan Putrov was suspended by a harness above four musicians playing the slow movement from Tchaikovsky's Second String Quartet, filmed in the Crush Bar of the Royal Opera House.
-In 2006, Taylor-Johnson contributed the short film Death Valley to the British version of Destricted.
-In 2008, Taylor-Johnson directed a short film Love You More, written by Patrick Marber and produced by Anthony Minghella.
+In 2006, she contributed the short film Death Valley to the British version of Destricted.
+In July 2006 she was appointed as a Governor of the British Film Institute.

+In 2008, she directed a short film Love You More, written by Patrick Marber and produced by Anthony Minghella.
 The film includes two songs by the Buzzcocks and features a cameo appearance by the band's lead singer Pete Shelley.
-In February 2009, Taylor-Johnson, collaborating with Sky Arts chose to interpret "Vesti la giubba" from Pagliacci.
-She commented: "I’m really happy to be involved in such a great project.
-I think by capturing one of opera's most moving moments in a film short, we have put a modern spin on the aria."
+In February 2009, Taylor-Wood, collaborating with Sky Arts chose to interpret "Vesti la giubba" from Pagliacci.

 In 2011, she directed the R.E.M. music video "Überlin".
-The clip starred her then-fiancé Aaron Johnson, who "throws some kung-fu kicks, attempts some pirouettes, prances, punches the air, chicken walks, tries out some bunny impressions, and, at one point, fondles his bottom."
+The clip starred her then-fiancé Aaron Johnson, who "throws some kung-fu kicks, attempts some pirouettes, prances, punches the air, chicken walks, tries out some bunny impressions, and, at one point, fondles his bottom".

 In September 2011, she collaborated with Solange Azagury-Partridge on the short film Daydream.
 This was aired to support the launch of Azagury-Partridge's new jewellery collection, 24:7.
-Under the direction of Taylor-Johnson, Liberty Ross plays a beautiful woman in her bedroom, bejewelled by her lover, played by JJ Feild.
-The original music was composed by Oscar winner Atticus Ross, and the director of photography was BAFTA winner John Mathieson.
+Under the direction of Taylor-Wood, Liberty Ross plays a beautiful woman in her bedroom, bejewelled by her lover, played by JJ Feild.
+The original music was composed by Oscar winner Atticus Ross, and the director of photography was John Mathieson.

-Taylor-Johnson directed the film adaptation of E. L. James' best-selling erotic novel, Fifty Shades of Grey, made by Universal Pictures and Focus Features.
-She was chosen from a list that included Angelina Jolie, Steven Soderbergh, Ryan Murphy, Joe Wright, and Gus Van Sant.
+Taylor-Johnson directed the film adaptation of E. L. James' erotic novel, Fifty Shades of Grey, made by Universal Pictures and Focus Features.
 Taylor-Johnson was in pole position to direct Fifty Shades Darker (the sequel to Fifty Shades of Grey), but decided to walk away from the much-discussed franchise after she was involved in a number of disagreements with author E.L.
 James.
 In June 2017, Taylor-Johnson said that she regretted directing the first film.

-In March 2021, Taylor-Johnson was announced to have been attached to direct and produce a biographical drama called Rothko, based on the Rothko case.
-The film is set to commence production in summer 2021.

 In July 2022, it was announced that the feature film Back to Black, a biopic based on the life and career of British singer Amy Winehouse would be directed by Taylor-Johnson.
 Filming for the project commenced in January 2023 in London.